cloudmesh-community/fa18-516-22/project-report/report.md

 ## Introduction

+The following provides a description of the different technolgies and products that were used in the project.

 ### Open API

 Rest API's allow for the creation of services that can interact with multiple applications.
 This project will seek to develop an API for interacting with various AWS products.
 These products include AWS EMR and S3.
 In addition, these APIs will be hosted on an AWS EC2 instance.